oceanprotocol/docs/content/concepts/compute-to-data.md

 Typically the Operator Service is integrated from Ocean Provider, but can be called independently if it.

-The Operator Service is in charge of stablishing the communication with the K8s cluster, allowing to:
+The Operator Service is in charge of establishing the communication with the K8s cluster, allowing it to:

 - Register workflows as K8s objects
 - List the workflows registered in K8s